rubysolo/qrio/README.md

 ## STATUS

-*NOTE* : QRio is not yet functional.
+*NOTE* : QRio is not yet fully functional.
 If you'd like to help out, fork and submit a tested pull request.  :)

 ### TODO